September 9, 1912

 The man set his jaw as his eyes misted.
 “Because my daughter is here somewhere.”

 The voice carried over the clanging bells, calling seagulls, and the hum of the red and golden-trimmed Buick driven by a stately middle-aged man.
 Andrew made no connection between the two, until the very personification of idealistic youth jumped from the high backed red cushions in the back of the vehicle.
-Vincent had brown hair that was combed to the side and eyes that darted in the direction of the twirling parasol even while long legs carried the boy toward them.
+Vincent had brown hair that was combed to the side and eyes that darted in the direction of a twirling parasol even while long legs carried the boy toward them.

 “Aren’t you a sight?”
 Vincent asked, stopping just in front of the pair.
-“I thought perhaps you changed your mind and were coming after all.”
+“I thought perhaps you changed your mind and weren’t coming after all.”
 The blue eyes snap to Andrew.
 “Hullo.
 Who is this?”

 Again a flush of pride crossed the old man’s face as he replied, “Andrew.
 He will be going to school with you next semester.”

 Curiosity and amusement mingled during the formal introduction, but when they shook hands Vincent simply grinned.
 “Welcome to prison.”